Grant County, Nebraska

 Grant County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 611, making it the fourth-least populous county in Nebraska and the ninth-least populous county in the United States.
-Its county seat is Hyannis.
-The county was founded in 1887 and named for Ulysses S. Grant, 18th President of the United States.
+As of the 2020 census, the population was 611, and was estimated to be 561 in 2025, making it the fourth-least populous county in Nebraska and the eleventh-least populous county in the United States.
+The county seat and the largest village is Hyannis.

-In the Nebraska license plate system, Grant County is represented by the prefix 92 (it had the ninety-second-largest number of vehicles registered in the state when the license plate system was established in 1922).
+In the Nebraska license plate system, Grant County was represented by the prefix "92" (as it had the second-smallest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Grant County was created on March 31, 1887 and named for Ulysses S. Grant, 18th President of the United States.

 Geography

+According to the United States Census Bureau, the county has a total area of 783.356 sqmi, of which 776.696 sqmi is land and 6.660 sqmi (0.85%) is water.
+It is the 27th-largest county in Nebraska by total area.

-Grant County terrain is characterized by continuous waves of east–west oriented rolling hillocks on otherwise flat areas.
+Grant County is located within the Sandhills, with terrain characterized by continuous waves of east–west oriented rolling hillocks on otherwise flat areas.
 As a result, the county is dotted with small lakes and reservoirs.

-According to the US Census Bureau, the county has a total area of 783 sqmi, of which 776 sqmi is land and 7.0 sqmi (0.9%) is water.